On Board

 Deck Lifestyle

 Access to the flybridge is facilitated by a well-designed skeletal ladder, which is easy to climb and improves aft visibility for the lower helm.
-On the upper deck, Prestige emphasizes what it terms 'designated areas.'
+On the upper deck, Prestige emphasises what it terms 'designated areas.'
 However, it feels more like a unified space where the helm, forward sunpad, and aft dining areas seamlessly connect and are within easy reach of each other.

 prestige 420 on test, prestige 420 review